bytewax/bytewax/docs/articles/deployment/waxctl-gcp.md

 ## Getting Dataflow Information

-You can query which dataflows are deployed on EC2 instances in your AWS account using the `waxctl gcp list` sub-command.
+You can query which dataflows are deployed on VM instances in your GCP account using the `waxctl gcp list` sub-command.
 By default the output will be a table with this information:

 ```bash
 ❯ waxctl gcp ls